chetbackiewicz/github-security-csv-to-pdf-converter/README.md

 1. Open the application in your browser
 2. Click the "Upload CSV File" button
 3. Select the CSV file you downloaded from GitHub
+4. **Customize your report** by selecting which sections to include:
+   - **Code Scanning options**:
+     - Include all code scanning alerts
+     - Include alerts by repository
+     - Include only top 10 repositories by frequency
+   - **Dependabot options**:
+     - Include all Dependabot alerts
+     - Include alerts by repository
+     - Include only top 10 repositories by frequency
+   - **Secret Scanning options**:
+     - Include all Secret Scanning alerts
+     - Include top 10 secrets by frequency
+     - Include top 10 repositories by secret scanning alert frequency
-4. Once processed, click the "Download PDF Report" button
+5. Click the "Download PDF Report" button
-5. Save the generated PDF to your preferred location
+6. Save the generated PDF to your preferred location

 ### PDF Report Contents

 The generated PDF includes:
 - Organization identification and report generation timestamp
 - Executive summary of all security alerts
-- Code scanning alerts breakdown by severity
+- Code scanning alerts breakdown by severity (if selected)
-- Dependabot alerts breakdown by severity
+- Dependabot alerts breakdown by severity (if selected)
-- Secret scanning alerts by type
+- Secret scanning alerts by type (if selected)
-- Repository-specific alert distributions
+- Repository-specific alert distributions (if selected)

 ## Technology Stack